 The City of Enid continues to implement the goals and objectives identified in the five-year consolidated plan to achieve development of a viable urban community.
-The City’s CDBG entitlement allocation for 2024 was $491,625.00.
-In the 2024 Action Plan, projects were chosen based upon citizen input, statistical data and consultation with community-based organizations, state agencies, and city departments.
+The City’s CDBG entitlement allocation for 2025 was $480,118.00.
+In the 2025 Action Plan, projects were chosen based upon citizen input, statistical data and consultation with community-based organizations, state agencies, and city departments.
 The City identified eleven (11) projects total including administration.

 Four public facilities improvement projects were selected for funding and identified as high-priority needs in the community.
-Those agencies provide services to disabled persons and at-risk youth and shelter for children, the homeless, and women victims of domestic violence, dating violence, sexual assault, and stalking.
+Those agencies provide services to at-risk youth and provide shelter for children, the homeless, and victims of domestic violence, dating violence, sexual assault, and stalking.

-One Housing/Homeless prevention project was completed to provide emergency repairs and barrier removal for low-to-moderate income beneficiaries to prevent homelessness.
+Two Housing/Homeless prevention projects were completed to provide emergency and other home repairs and barrier removal for low-to-moderate income beneficiaries to prevent homelessness.
 The households utilizing the program were able to remain in their homes because there were no longer health and safety concerns, and Americans with Disabilities Act (ADA) barriers were removed.

-One economic development project provided assistance to two microenterprise businesses to retain jobs.
+One economic development project provided rehabilitation to a business to retain jobs.

-Four public service activities were funded for youth services projects to provide services to at-risk and homeless, unsheltered youth in the community.
+Three public service activities were funded.
+Two were for youth services and rent and utility assistance.
+One project was aimed at providing services to unsheltered individuals in the community, however, they did not utilize the funding during the program year.

-The City of Enid gives special attention to the highest priortiy activities identified by its stakeholders.
+The City of Enid gives special attention to the highest priority activities identified by its stakeholders.
 The City of Enid gives projects that fall into the high-priority category more points than those that rank lower.

 CR-10 - Racial and Ethnic composition of families assisted